Noah-Philip/platformer-ai/README.md

 # platformer-ai
-Learning reinforcement learning using a platformer character
+Learning reinforcement learning and DQL using a platformer character